-1. For SASP, a stock handgun is defined in Appendix B with the exception that visible trigger modifications are permitted.

-- 2. SASP handgun matches are shot with iron sights only adjustable sights and fiber optic inserts are allowed but no electronic sights. - 3.
+- 1. For SASP, a stock handgun is defined in Appendix B with the exception that visible trigger modifications are permitted. - 2.
+SASP handgun matches are shot with iron sights only adjustable sights and fiber optic inserts are allowed but no electronic sights. - 3.
 No compensators, ported barrels, muzzle brakes, or barrel weights.
 Scopes, red-dot and laser assisted sighting systems are prohibited. - 4.
-Centerfire 1911's are not permitted to compete in the same discipline as the Centerfire Handgun. - 5.
-Revolvers chambered in .357 Magnum or .38 Special are also legal if .38 Special ammunition is used. - 6.
+Centerfire 1911's/2011's are not permitted to compete in the same discipline as the Centerfire Handgun. - 5.
 Ammunition.
 While 9mm Luger (9x19) is the recommended caliber for SASP, .40 S&W, 45ACP or .38 Special may be used.
-The minimum power factor allowed for SASP competition is 125 (bullet weight x velocity divided by 1,000).
-For those using .357 Magnum / .38 Special revolvers, only .38 Special ammunition may be used with a minimum power factor of 105. - At State, Regional and National Championships, Athletes should be prepared with ten (10) extra rounds for a possible chronograph test. - 7.
-Start Condition: DA/SA firearms will start hammer down. - 8.
-Firearms with a de-cocking lever or button will be decocked using the lever or button when preparing to start a string of fire.
+The minimum power factor allowed for SASP competition is 125 (bullet weight x velocity divided by 1,000). - At State, Regional and National Championships, Athletes should be prepared with ten (10) extra rounds for a possible chronograph test. - 6.
+Start Condition: DA/SA firearms will start hammer down. - 7.
+Firearms with a decocking lever or button will be decocked using the lever or button when preparing to start a string of fire.